ManishaMuskan/React-Sample-Expense-Trackker/README.md

-# Getting Started with Create React App
+# A React based sample project "Expense Trackker"

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is basically done to showcase my knowledge on React.
+It has the basic features of adding your expense details and fi.ltering the expenses based on selected year.
+Chart is implemented for visual representation of expenses

 ## Available Scripts